Training for Comics – Review

 I fixed not knowing what you get when for you in this blog post.
 That’s the plan for at least 7 months.
 I was also hoping I would be learning about coloring but it’s really only about drawing, preferably with pencils.
 There are some books in Training for Comics you can buy separately that talk about coloring but I haven’t bought those.

 The comic book style doesn’t really appeal to me so I stopped doing it.
 I wanted to give it a try because I wanted to learn the basics and fundamentals.
+In short I don’t think that it is worth your money, you can get all of the basics for free online.

 Not looking to learn comic books?
 Maybe digital painting as a wider topic is something for you.